mysql/mysql-utilities/doc/man/mut.rst

 .. option:: --record

    Record the output of the specified test if successful.
-Works with only one test selected.
+With this option, you must specify exactly one test to run.

 .. option:: --server=<server>